 Under the policy, if a transaction has been identified as a related party transaction, including any transaction that was not a related party transaction when originally consummated, any transaction that was not initially identified as a related party transaction prior to consummation, our management must present information regarding the related party transaction to our Audit Committee, or, if Audit Committee approval would be inappropriate, to another independent body of our Board, for review, consideration and approval, ratification, or rejection.
-The presentation must include a description of, among other things, (a) all of the parties thereto, (b) the interests, direct or indirect, of any related person in the transaction, (c) a description of the purpose of the transaction, (d) all of the materials facts of the proposed transaction, including the proposed transaction, or, in the case of indebtedness, that amount of principal that would be involved, (e) the benefits to the Corporation of the proposed transaction, (f) if applicable, the availability of other sources of comparable products or services, (g) an assessment of whether the proposed transaction is on terms that are comparable to the terms available to or from, as the case may be, an unrelated third party or to employees generally, and (h) management's recommendation with respect to the proposed transaction, will take into account the relevant available facts and circumstances including, but not limited to:
+The presentation must include a description of, among other things, (a) all of the parties thereto, (b) the interests, direct or indirect, of any related person in the transaction, (c) a description of the purpose of the transaction, (d) all of the materials facts of the proposed transaction, including the proposed aggregate value of such transaction, or, in the case of indebtedness, that amount of principal that would be involved, (e) the benefits to the Corporation of the proposed transaction, (f) if applicable, the availability of other sources of comparable products or services, (g) an assessment of whether the proposed transaction is on terms that are comparable to the terms available to or from, as the case may be, an unrelated third party or to employees generally, and (h) management's recommendation with respect to the proposed transaction.
+In considering related party transactions, our Audit Committee, or other independent body of our Board, will take into account the relevant available facts and circumstances including, but not limited to:

-· the risks, costs and benefits to us;
+• the risks, costs and benefits to us;

-• the impact on a director's independence in the event that the related person is a director, immediate family member of a director or an entity with which a director is affiliated;

-- the terms of the transaction; - the availability of other sources for comparable services or products; and - the terms available to or from, as the case may be, unrelated third parties or to or from employees generally.
+- the impact on a director's independence in the event that the related person is a director, immediate family member of a director or an entity with which a director is affiliated; - the terms of the transaction; - the availability of other sources for comparable services or products; and - the terms available to or from, as the case may be, unrelated third parties or to or from employees generally.